protee/waz_Wazar/README.md

 ## Overview

-waz_Wazar is the foundational UI component of the ogTools suite, born from three decades of hands-on experience with the 4D platform.[reference:0] It provides an extensive library of UI widgets designed to handle almost every conceivable scenario a 4D programmer will face.[reference:1] Each widget is highly customizable—globally for application-wide theming, and locally for each individual instance—giving you full control over colors, shapes, and sizes to perfectly match your application's design.[reference:2]
+waz_Wazar is the foundational UI component of the ogTools suite, born from three decades of hands-on experience with the 4D platform.
+It provides an extensive library of UI widgets designed to handle almost every conceivable scenario a 4D programmer will face.
+Each widget is highly customizable—globally for application-wide theming, and locally for each individual instance—giving you full control over colors, shapes, and sizes to perfectly match your application's design.

 It is a **foundational component** of the ogTools suite, providing the UI engine for all other components.